-This fund is an endowment, the payout of which supports high-achieving graduate students in the Department of Mechanical Engineering.
+The Ian Finnie Fellowship Fund is an endowment, the payout of which supports high-achieving graduate students in the Department of Mechanical Engineering.
 Preference is given to those studying material behavior and the application of material behavior to design.

 Thank you for your consideration, and we appreciate your support!

 Policy on Research, Unrestricted & Endowment Gifts: